 “Master.
 What are your orders?”
 A woman’s voice enquired from the ring as Eril was lost in thoughts.

 “… Oversee to Linde’s position and watch her territories for the time being.
 I will sort this out when I have time and appoint a new replacement to that area.”

 “And Inareh.
 Let me know immediately if anything out of the ordinary occurs.”

 Having given his orders, Eril severed the connection between the two rings.

 “My condolences.”
-A voice spoke up from beside him.
-Although it was supposed to be a sorry statement, in the darkness, he could tell that was a grin on Kaval face as if reveling in his troubles.
+A voice spoke from beside him.
+Although it was supposed to be a sorry statement, in the darkness, he could tell that there was a grin on Kaval’s face as if reveling in his troubles.

 Behind them was a sizable group of people all moving quietly through the darkness and following their leads.
 A handful were Tal’hrus agents, while most were loyal soldiers believing they would put an end to the disasters happening around Malpaars—an end to the Liberation Army.

 “It does not matter.
 We both knew the results already.”
 Eril replied, not humoring the woman as he kept up his pace.